GoSecure/xxe-workshop/codelabs/index.md

 ![Preview website](assets/exercise1/image6.png)

-#### Sending a Basic Payload
+#### Sending a basic payload

 It is always best to start with a simple working XML file rather than submit first with a complex and specific payload.
-Sometime failure to load our XML can be cause by simple syntax issue.
+Sometime failure to load our XML can be caused by simple syntax issue.
 XML can be unforgiving regarding the order of XML syntax, mistyped elements and unsupported characters.

 ![Preview website](assets/exercise1/image9.png)

-Once the file is saved, you can submit an URL to this file.
+Once the file is saved, you can submit a URL to this file.
 The URL must be public.

 ![Preview website](assets/exercise1/image7.png)